omnt/OpenMobileNetworkToolkit/README.md

 create a new signing config referencing you key file
 ```

 ## Iperf

-To see how to integrate iperf3 into your app look at [Iperf3 Repo](https://gitlab.fokus.fraunhofer.de/ngni/opennetworktoolkit/omnt-external-deps)
+To see how to integrate iperf3 into your app look at [Iperf3 Repo]()

 ## Network Slicing

-## InfluxDB 2.x

-## Vendor secret menues

-## References
+This function is still under development and requires support from the core network.